Mosul and the Islamic State: Justice and the Future of Mosul

-On July 21 at 10AM EST, the Program on Extremism at George Washington University hosted an exceptional line-up of keynote speakers to launch the Mosul & the Islamic State podcast which features Omar Mohammed.
+On July 21, 2021, the Program on Extremism at George Washington University hosted an exceptional line-up of keynote speakers to launch the Mosul & the Islamic State podcast which features Omar Mohammed.
 Reflecting on Mosul’s history, the ongoing pursuit of justice for Islamic State’s victims, and the prospects for the city’s future, the opening session was chaired by Program on Extremism Director Lorenzo Vidino and featured:

-- Professor Zeena Ghanim, Dean, School of Law Nineveh University
+- Professor Zeena Ghanim, Dean of the School of Law Nineveh University

 You can also search Mosul and the Islamic State on your preferred podcast platform.
 We stream to Amazon Music, Apple Podcasts, Google Podcasts, iHeartRadio, SoundCloud, Spotify, and Stitcher.